Thinks: School Stinks

-Thinks: School Stinks (later retitled and reconfigured as Song) is the only studio album by English pop band Hotlegs.
+Thinks: School Stinks (later retitled and reconfigured as Song) is the only studio album by English pop band Hotlegs - which consisted of future 10cc members Kevin Godley, Lol Creme, and Eric Stewart.
+Graham Gouldman played bass with the three others on one track, "Today".
 The album, featuring the band's hit single "Neanderthal Man", was recorded at Strawberry Studios in Stockport near Manchester and engineered by the studio's co-owners, Eric Stewart and Peter Tattersall.

 Overview

 Kevin Godley, in a 1976 interview, said the album included the songs and ideas that he and Lol Creme had intended recording in 1969 with entrepreneur Giorgio Gomelsky.
 Gomelsky had named the duo Frabjoy and Runcible Spoon, wanting to fashion them in the style of Simon and Garfunkel.
 "I still say that was a bloody good album," Godley said.
 "Most of the tracks were from the Frabjoy period and it's an interesting LP."

 "Fly Away" had earlier been released on a Marmalade record label sampler, 100 Proof as "To Fly Away", credited to Godley, while the song "Today" from the later edition of the album was the first song to be recorded by all future members of 10cc as a band: the trio of Hotlegs were assisted by Graham Gouldman.
 The opening lines and percussive rhythm of "Run Baby Run" were later reworked to become the basis for "Art for Art's Sake" on the 10cc album How Dare You!.